-The College has put in place arrangements for managing higher education with others through specific procedures tailored to reflect the individual arrangements required to address the expectation and indicators of sound practice set out in the QAA's UK Quality Code for Higher Education, chapter B10: Managing higher education provision with others.
+Imperial has put in place arrangements for managing higher education with others through specific procedures tailored to reflect the individual arrangements required to address the expectation and indicators of sound practice set out in the QAA Advice and Guidance on Partnerships.

-A lead department within Imperial College will normally be identified as having ownership of the collaborative provision, including responsibility for the administration and quality assurance processes, and there will always be an Imperial academic lead in place.
+A lead department within Imperial will normally be identified as having ownership of the collaborative provision, including responsibility for the administration and quality assurance processes, and there will always be an Imperial academic lead in place.
 In cases where the collaborative provision is not owned by a single department, the academic lead will assume the responsibilities otherwise ascribed to the department.
 This document should be read in conjunction with the procedures and guidelines referred to throughout, in which the detailed processes, are described.